-- 1. For the standard 150 mm (6 in.) by 300 mm (12 in.) specimen, fill each mold in three approximately equal layers, moving the scoop or trowel around the perimeter of the mold to evenly distribute the concrete.
-For the 100 mm (4 in.) by 200 mm (8 in.) specimen, fill the mold in two layers.
-When filling the final layer, slightly overfill the mold. - 2.
-Consolidate each layer with 25 strokes of the appropriate tamping rod, using the rounded end.
-Distribute strokes evenly over the cross section of the concrete.
-Rod the first layer throughout its depth without forcibly hitting the bottom.
-For subsequent layers, rod the layer throughout its depth penetrating approximately 25 mm (1 in.) into the underlying layer. - 3.
-After rodding each layer, tap the sides of each mold 10 to 15 times with the mallet (reusable steel molds) or lightly with the open hand (single-use light-gauge molds). - 4.
+- 1. Fill the mold in two approximately equal layers with the second layer slightly overfilling the mold. - 2.
+Consolidate each layer with the tamping rod once for every 1300 mm2 (2 in2) using the rounded end.
+Rod each layer throughout its depth, taking care to not forcibly strike the bottom of the mold when compacting the first layer.
+Rod the second layer throughout its depth, penetrating approximately 25 mm (1 in.) into the lower layer. - 3.
+After rodding each layer, strike the mold 10 to 15 times with the mallet and spade along the sides and end using a trowel. - 4.
 Strike off the surface of the molds with tamping rod, straightedge, float, or trowel. - 5.
 Immediately begin initial curing.